-Assemblies are held in the Hall (HOLLOW) currently each Wednesday from 2:00 pm to 2:30 pm for Prep to Year 2 and Friday from 2:00 pm to 2:30 pm for Years 3 to 6.
+Assemblies are held in the Hall (HOLLOW) on Wednesdays from 2:10 pm to 2.40 pm for Prep, Year 1 and 2, Thursdays 2.10 pm to 2.40 pm for Years 3 and 4 and Fridays from 2:10 pm to 2:40 pm for Years 5 to 6 on a three-weekly rotation throughout the term.
 Certificates of Merit and Appreciation are awarded, announcements made and classes or groups present learning experiences.
 Special event assemblies will be held as required.